 Or, download a summary guide to accessing services.

 The NWP Strategic Review is produced on a three-yearly basis to provide a “state of the nation” view of LLW management within the UK at a given time and to reflect the changes in LLW management practice on a national level since the publication of the previous iteration.
-The 2013 Strategic Review and a non-technical summary are available below:
+The 2016 Strategic Review is available below:

 For further information on the National Waste Programme, contact: firstname.lastname@example.org